BlinkDL/RWKV-LM/README.md

 You will be training the "GPT" version because it's paralleziable and faster to train.
 RWKV-4 can extrapolate, so training with ctxLen 1024 can work for ctxLen of 2500+.
 You can fine-tune the model with longer ctxLen and it can quickly adapt to longer ctxLens.

 **Fine-tuning RWKV-4 Pile models:** use 'prepare-data.py' in https://github.com/BlinkDL/RWKV-v2-RNN-Pile/tree/main/RWKV-v3 to tokenize .txt into train.npy data.
-Then set EXPRESS_PILE_MODE to True in train.py, and run it.
+Then use https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v4neo/train.py to train it.

 Read the inference code in src/model.py and try using the final hidden state（.xx .aa .bb) as a faithful sentence embedding for other tasks.
 Probably you should begin with .xx and .aa/.bb (.aa divided by .bb).